matcook/cits3001-project/Report.md

 We believe the agent is trying to maximise the reward it obtains is as short a time possible, and that it determined that dying repeatedly was the best way of doing that.

-As such, a subjective/observation approach was used to pick the model that could consistently make it the furthest (From the models saved at set intervals during training).
+As such, a subjective/observational approach was used to pick the model that could consistently make it the furthest (from the models saved at set intervals during training).
 Models from later in the training cycle all appeared to be converging to this unexplained state, so earlier ones were primarily selected.

+We tried implementing our own version of a reward system to see if we could improve performance.
+However, the inbuilt reward function of the environment is already based on 3 criteria: moving right, not standing still and not dying, which is effectively the only thing we can check for, meaning that our only option was to tweak the reward values for each of these criteria.
+The problem with this again is the amount of time the model must be trained in order to converge to a decent point.

+Another change we made was to limit the number of movement actions available so that the model had fewer options to choose from.
+There was no need for a left action or a standing jump action as that would not get us closer to the goal of finishing the level.

+While we did have some success with the lower movement action space and custom reward function we essentially ran in to the same issue as the default PPO model where it would converge to a point that was unable to progress satisfactorily through the level.
+In this case we specifically had issues with Mario not jumping over gaps; even after training the model for 20m steps it was unable to learn how to clear a gap in the ground.
+Research into this and how others solved it suggested that we could hard code the level gaps into the reward function to reward jumping when near the gaps, but as each level is different this would not be an effective way of generalising the algorithm and would instead be more akin to a rule-based solution.

 ## Visualisation and debugging